 15. Try a cooking class, instead of giving away goodie baskets 🥖

 If you give a supporter a food basket, you will feed them for a day.
 If you teach a supporter how to whip up the best banana pancakes they've ever eaten, they'll be in your corner for a lifetime!
 Host a "cooking class for a cause" (either virtually, in-person, or as a hybrid event), and everyone will leave your fundraiser with something yummy.
 The ticket price to attend can cover the cost of ingredients and offset other expenses.
 In between cooking lessons, you can chat about your mission and provide opportunities for attendees to make additional donations.

 Swap out the silent auction for another creative fundraising idea

 Is a silent auction a good fit for some organizations?
 Of course.
-But before you start planning, determine if a silent auction is right for you and something your donor base would be interested in.
-You may find that you'd rather trade in the bid sheets for a charity golf tournament, gala, 5K run/walk, or drive-thru movie.
+But before you start planning, determine if a silent auction is right for you.
+You may find that you'd rather trade in the bid sheets for a charity golf tournament, gala, 5K run/walk, or drive-thru movie night.

-Ready to see how Givebutter can help raise more funds for your organization?
-Get started with a free account today.
+Ready to see how Givebutter can help you raise more?
+Get started with your free account today.